-Culture is a key component of a successful Agile campaign; you’ll need buy in from the top down in order to follow the steps and be successful.
+Culture is a key component of a successful Agile campaign; you’ll need to buy-in from the top down in order to follow the steps and be successful.
 Agile can mean many things to many people, so it’s important to understand and commit to the same type of Agile as a team.
 Pick a flavor of Agile to start with (you can always pivot later) and follow that system to the letter so that you can practice the methodology.
-Think of Agile like a team sport: the contributions of every team member are important, and the focus isn’t just on the rock stars or the mythical 10x engineers.
-You’ll need cross-trained, cross-functional and full stack developers who are committed to communication, critique and pivots.
+Think of Agile as a team sport: the contributions of every team member are important, and the focus isn’t just on the rock stars or the mythical 10x engineers.
+You’ll need cross-trained, cross-functional, and full-stack developers who are committed to communication, critique, and pivots.

 With that, let’s dive into five ways that using Agile impacts an organization:

-Agile puts accountability at the forefront, and forces the organization (or team) to acknowledge reality and the impact of decision making.
-It requires you to look at time, cost, and scope together and understand how changing one affects the others.
+Agile puts accountability at the forefront and forces the organization (or team) to acknowledge reality and the impact of decision making.
+It requires you to look at the time, cost, and scope together and understand how changing one affects the others.